Ethan-Hannum/calculator-odin/README.md

 # calculator-odin
-A work in progress Calculator website for The Odin Project
+Calculator project for The Odin Project

+This simple calculator will let users input numbers through the keypad (buttons) and then assign that number once an operator has been clicked.